charlie-casserly/charlie-casserly/README.md

 I'm a lifelong lover of tech and I'm at my best when working with logic based problems.
-I am a recent graduate of Makers Academy where my love for writing clean code has been eternally solidified.
+I am a recent graduate of Makers Academy where my love for writing clean code has been eternally consolidated.
 I have taken on two mentees from two cohorts behind my own and am enjoying teaching them Ruby, Javascript, and Test Driven Development.